cue-lang/cue/doc/ref/spec.md

 for `a` of struct type:

+TODO(FIXME): what is the difference between a.foo and a["foo"] for a struct?
+Dan: presumably you can do the same with both:
+	a[b.c]
+	a."\(b.c)" -- presumably valid syntax, even if not as nice Index exprs on structs seem redundant?

+TODO: another from Rog:
+	x: a: 123
+	y: x."a"		// OK
+	y: x."\("a")"	// not OK - why?

 - the index `x` unified with `string` must be concrete.
 - the value of the regular and non-optional field named `x` of struct `a`, if this field exists